Make your house a home away from home

 What do I need to provide for students/visitors?

-- A private room with a desk, a chair and a lamp
+- A private, warm, and comfortable bedroom with a desk, a chair and a lamp

 - Bed linen (sheets, pillow, and blankets) and towels